 Obviously, personalization has a great impact on the everyday life of hundreds of million users across many domains and applications.
 This results in a major challenge – to propose methods that are not only accurate but also trustworthy and fair.
 Such a goal offers plenty of research opportunities in many directions:

-• Trustworthy recommendation methods for multi-objective and multi-stakeholder environments
+• Trustworthy recommendation methods for sequence and session-based applications

 • Explaining recommendations